 We spend as much time sense-making as strategy-setting: great visions and dreams are built on facts and future forecasting.
 Our ideal strategy is an inclusive and authentic process that draws its meaning and utility from bringing together the right stakeholders, in the right conversations.
 Tools don't make the strategist- but we do bring the right tools for the job.
 See some of our favourite clients and projects.

 The unexpected shift to the virtual only reinforced what we already knew: it’s all about engagement.
-The pandemic has driven meetings and events to full virtual delivery, challenging us to reformulate how we keep participants engaged in different ways and moments, taking full advantage of an online environment.
-Our work has transformed: we are now designing our stakeholder engagements as cinema and not theatre, exploring how we will deliver events that are fit-for-purpose in virtual, hybrid and live contexts.
+Our work has transformed: we are now designing our stakeholder engagements as cinema and not theatre, fully exploiting the opportunities of the online environment and exploring how we will deliver events that are fit-for-purpose in virtual, hybrid and live contexts.
 With our network of Certified Professional Facilitators (CPF), we co-design fair and open processes and act as genuine stewards of stakeholder ideas and conversations.
 Check out some examples of our engagement and event/meeting design work.

-Back in 2006, we worked in what we knew: the wild world of humanitarian aid.
+In the beginning, we worked in what we knew: the wild world of humanitarian aid.
 Natural disasters?
 Been there.
 Armed conflicts?
 Done that.
-A funny thing happened along the way: we started to branch out.
+Then we started to branch out.
 Suddenly we were working in development, advocacy, change management, human rights, capacity building, stakeholder engagement… then it was the environment, entrepreneurship, climate change, public-private partnerships… 175+ clients later, we realised we had depth AND breadth.

 Why the Wolf.Group?
 We looked high and low for the right role model- a no-nonsense, straight-shooting problem-solver.
 Someone who arrives in the nick of time, assesses the situation, thinks fast, and comes up with a real-world, workable solution.
 The kind of character who would introduce themselves saying, ‘I solve problems’.
 Enter the character of Winston Wolf played by Harvey Keitel in the movie Pulp Fiction.
 (Note: we don’t condone his methods).